GabeScott/standard-works-vault/General Conference/2020 October - Watch Ye Therefore, and Pray Always.md

 # Watch Ye Therefore, and Pray Always

-*By M. Russell Ballard - Acting President of the Quorum of the Twelve Apostles*
+By President M. Russell Ballard - *Acting President of the Quorum of the Twelve Apostles*

 *Given in the October session of the 2020 General Conference*

+>*Today I expand my call for prayer to all people from every country around the world.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2020/10/41ballard?lang=eng)

-My dear brothers and sisters, during the last week of His mortal ministry, Jesus taught His disciples to “watch ye therefore, and pray always, that ye may be accounted worthy to escape all these things that shall come to pass, and to stand before the Son of man.”1
+My dear brothers and sisters, during the last week of His mortal ministry, Jesus taught His disciples to “*watch ye therefore, and pray always,* that ye may be accounted worthy to escape all these things that shall come to pass, and to stand before the Son of man.”[^1]

-Among the “things that shall come to pass” before His Second Coming are “wars and rumours of wars[,] ... famines, and pestilences, and earthquakes, in divers places.”2
+Among the “things that shall come to pass” before His Second Coming are “wars and rumours of wars\[,\] … famines, and pestilences, and earthquakes, in divers places.”[^2]

-In the Doctrine and Covenants, the Savior said, “And all things shall be in commotion; ... for fear shall come upon all people.”3
+In the Doctrine and Covenants, the Savior said, *“And all things shall be in commotion; … for fear shall come upon all people.”*[^3]

 Certainly, we live in a time during which things are in commotion.
 Many people fear the future, and many hearts have turned away from their faith in God and His Son, Jesus Christ.